Civil society organizations and taxation: Emerging trends and priorities

 The CSO scan is a useful tool for organizations in lower-income countries, which are becoming increasingly prominent in the taxation space, thanks largely to the work done by regional and international networks.
 The work that for example Latindadd is undertaking to foster South-South cooperation can be facilitated through this scan.
 Organizations can search for partners within and across countries which are doing similar work and form linkages to either collaborate on mutual areas of interest or learn from each other.
 Where such linkages may exist at the regional level, not all CSOs in the scan are part of a network.
 This scan additionally provides an avenue for inter-regional learning amongst CSOs.
 The focus on domestic taxation is important, as this has largely been a neglected area of work in these regions.

-For IBP and other large (I)NGOs, this scan be used to scope out interesting CSO partners to support in countries of interest.
+For IBP and other large (I)NGOs, the scan can be used to scope out interesting CSO partners to support in countries of interest.
 It can also be used to connect existing in-country CSO partners (that for IBP, work on budget issues) to CSOs that are working on tax, specifically.
 Organizations like the ICTD can use the scan to align research work with policy interest areas.
 For example, the scan shows that many organizations are interested in – and work on – tax expenditures, but evidence on their effectiveness as policy tools is scant at best.
 Accordingly, there is scope for research on the impacts of tax expenditures that might help both civil society and governments do a better job at identifying policy priorities and targeting interventions.
 There are also some regional gaps in CSO activity, the key one being in Asia, and this is an opportunity for donors, international NGOs, and large regional CSOs to foster and support more tax work in this area.
 These actors can also play a role in addressing CSO constraints, particularly in funding and capacity (technical and human resources) which would go a long way in shifting the locus of influence and power from regional networks to national and grassroots CSOs.

 While the CSO scan tells us a lot about what the field broadly looks like at the present moment, there are large opportunities for future research and work.
 In exploring these new avenues, the ICTD and IBP intend to continue collaborating and engaging with each other to support CSO capacity building and research targeting key topics and capabilities.
 These include topics such as: the effectiveness of CSO engagement in tax policy-making; how broad popular support can be encouraged for progressive tax policy agendas; or even what the impact of Covid-19 has been on progressive tax policy advocacy.